8 Things You Should Never Do in a Fundraising Letter

 Save the Chimps, for example, writes backstories for all of their animals.
 Each chimp has a name and a profile.
 That way, a more personal connection is made, and the chimp becomes known and loved by donors.

 4. You Tried to Impress Me with Your Vocabulary

 I'm perfectly capable of reading hard stuff.
 I do it when I have to.
 But, I'm not going to take the time to wade through optional reading like your fundraising appeal if it's too hard.

 I respond better when I can see the effect of a specific amount of money on a problem.
-Tell me that my $25 donation will buy four backpacks for needy kids.
-Or that $50 will feed Fluffy the cat for three months.
+Tell me that my $25 donation will buy four backpacks for needy kids, or that $50 will feed Fluffy the cat for three months.

 Do tell me what you want several times in the letter.
 I might be reading quickly and miss the first time you mention what you need.
 Don't be afraid of repetition.
-It's the heart of all good communication.